 Remove the scope from the rings and see if this resolves the issue.
-If it does, it means the rings are causing stress on the tube which is effecting the internal side focus mechanics..
-Stress on the tube from the rings can also cause the side focus to have more backlash and also cause tight spots..
-NEVER fire the rifle when there is an issue with the side focus, always resolve it before firing the rifle, otherwise you can damage the internal side focus mechanics..
-For this reason we always recommend using the Burris Signature Zee rings or the XTR Signature rings and tightening the ring caps to no more than 18 inch pounds..
+If it does, it means the rings are causing stress on the tube which is affecting the internal side focus mechanics.
+Stress on the tube from the rings can also cause the side focus to have more backlash and also cause tight spots.
+NEVER fire the rifle when there is an issue with the side focus, always resolve it before firing the rifle, otherwise, you can damage the internal side focus mechanics.
+For this reason, we always recommend using the Burris Signature Zee rings or the XTR Signature rings and tightening the ring caps to no more than 18 inch-pounds.
 These rings are designed to remove stress on the mounting tube due to their design

-This is probably the most common issue we see (PLEASE WATCH THE VIDEO LINK BELOW)..
+This is probably the most common issue we see (PLEASE WATCH THE VIDEO LINK BELOW).
 If all of the internal adjustment has been used when sighting in the scope, here are some common situations.
 The rifle can be suffering from barrel droop, which is a barrel that points downward in relation to the receiver (most common).
-Another possibility is the scope could be mounted to far off of the barrel, at closer ranges this can cause the scope to run out of adjustment.
-This may not of been a problem with another scope mounted on the rifle because different scopes have more or less internal adjustment.
-Usually higher power scopes have less internal adjustment range and side focus scopes will also have limited adjustment range because the side focus is located in the center of the turret housing where the adjustment room is available..
-Either way, there should still be enough adjustment range UNLESS there a miss alignment issue in your setup..
+Another possibility is the scope could be mounted too far off of the barrel, at closer ranges, this can cause the scope to run out of adjustment.
+This may not have been a problem with another scope mounted on the rifle because different scopes have more or less internal adjustments.
+Usually higher power scopes have less internal adjustment range and side focus scopes will also have limited adjustment range because the side focus is located in the center of the turret housing where the adjustment room is available.
+Either way, there should still be enough adjustment range UNLESS there is a miss alignment issue in your setup..
 Also, if one turret is near the limit of its adjustment range there will be a reduction in the amount of adjustment on the opposing turret.
-For example if the windage adjustment is near the outer edge of its adjustment range, the available elevation adjustment will be reduced and vise versa.
+For example, if the windage adjustment is near the outer edge of its adjustment range, the available elevation adjustment will be reduced and vice versa.
 This is illustrated in the figure below.
 One solution is Burris Signature Zee Rings with off-set inserts; this would raise the back of the scope bringing the objective lens down.
-We never recommend shimming just one ring because this will put stress on the tube and can also damage the tube..
-You can shim the base, but only if it is a one piece base, shimming a two piece base can put a bind on the tube of the scope possibly damaging the scope.
+We never recommend shimming just one ring because this will put stress on the tube and can also damage the tube.
+You can shim the base, but only if it is a one-piece base, shimming a two-piece base can put a bind on the tube of the scope possibly damaging the scope.
 In the Diagrams, the outer circle represents the main tube of the scope when looking through the optic.
-The inner circle represents the erector system, or internal lens cluster that reacts when making windage/elevation adjustments on the scope.
+The inner-circle represents the erector system or internal lens cluster that reacts when making windage/elevation adjustments on the scope.
 The arrows illustrate the amount of travel remaining on the opposite axis as windage/elevation adjustments are made; helping illustrate how an adjustment in one direction limits the amount of travel in the other.
 In the diagram the scope has used all of its windage adjustment, causing the scope to be limited with its elevation adjustment.

 VIDEO LINK: RUNNING OUT OF ADJUSTMENT

 The most common issue we see here is the way a scope was mounted and the damage caused by improper installation.
 We understand scopes leave witness marks, but by no means should a mounting ring leave indentations or clamping marks on the main tube of the scope.
-For this reason we always recommend the utmost care when mounting a riflescope, including following the ring manufacture torque specifications, making sure the rings are aligned and the scope will seat properly in the rings before they are tightened.
-Rings may also require lapping to ensure proper alignment, ring to scope contact and to remove any imperfections in the rings that may cause damage to the scopes tube.
+For this reason, we always recommend the utmost care when mounting a riflescope, including following the ring manufacture torque specifications, making sure the rings are aligned and the scope will seat properly in the rings before they are tightened.
+Rings may also require lapping to ensure proper alignment, ring to scope contact, and remove any imperfections in the rings that may cause damage to the tube of the scope.
 Please keep in mind that tube damage of any kind “voids” the Mueller Warranty.
-It is clearly noted in the directions, which come with every Mueller scope, “Your scope is not covered by the warranty if damage results from improper installation“.
+It is clearly noted in the directions, which come with every Mueller scope, “Your scope is not covered by the warranty if damage results from the improper installation“.
 Mueller Optics LLC will not be held responsible for ring manufacture defects, which cause damage to a Mueller Rifle Scope.
-With today’s social media at our finger tips, including many how-to mount your scope video’s and publications available at our finger tips, there is absolutely no reason anyone should be damaging scope tubes when mounting scopes.
+With today’s social media at our fingertips, including many how-to mount your scope videos and publications available at our fingertips, there is absolutely no reason anyone should be damaging scope tubes when mounting scopes.

 All Mueller Illuminated scopes use a #CR2032 Battery.

-Once Mueller lenses are precision ground and polished from edge-to-edge using top quality optical glass, the lenses are then coated with 11 layers of EuroCoat™ on all air-to-glass surfaces and heat treated.
+Once Mueller lenses are precision ground and polished from edge-to-edge using top-quality optical glass, the lenses are then coated with 11 layers of EuroCoat™ on all air-to-glass surfaces and heat treated.
 EuroCoat™ enhances clarity, improves contrast, and maximizes the amount of light transmission to the eye.
-Our new combination of lenses and EuroCoat™ offer an extremely bright and sharp sight picture that can only be found in much higher priced rifle scopes.
+Our new combination of lenses and EuroCoat™ offers an extremely bright and sharp sight picture that can only be found in much higher-priced rifle scopes.
 Coating Terms

-- Lens surface or surfaces are coated to improve clarity and light transmission.
+- Coated: Lens surfaces or surfaces are coated to improve clarity and light transmission.

-- All air-to glass surfaces have multiple films.
+- Fully Multi-Coated: All air-to-glass surfaces have multiple films.

-- All air-to-glass surfaces are Fully Multi-Coated with 11 layers of EuroCoat™ and heat treated which reduces glare and provides an extremely bright and clear sight picture.
+- Euro-Coated: All air-to-glass surfaces are Fully Multi-Coated with 11 layers of EuroCoat™ and heat-treated which reduces glare and provides an extremely bright and clear sight picture.

 How do I use Mueller Sport Dot™ Scopes as Rangefinders?

-By knowing the average length of a target such as the sample 32″ Delta® Deer we used below, we are now able to judge the yardage of a similar sized target for accurate shot placement.
-This same theory can be used on many different size targets such as Deer, Elk, Bear, Mule Deer, Moose, etc. To the left is just one example of how we used the Sport Dot reticle to judge yardage The scope used in this demonstraton is our Mueller Sport Dot 4-16x50AO.
-The over-all length from Chest-to-tail on the Delta decoy is 32″.
+By knowing the average length of a target such as a sample 32″ Delta® Deer we used below, we are now able to judge the yardage of a similar-sized target for accurate shot placement.
+This same theory can be used on many different size targets such as Deer, Elk, Bear, Mule Deer, Moose, etc. To the left is just one example of how we used the Sport Dot reticle to judge yardage The scope used in this demonstration is our Mueller Sport Dot 4-16x50AO.
+The overall length from Chest-to-tail on the Delta decoy is 32″.